About Ginnys Candy Rose

 I began making soap back in 2012.
-At the time I had just finished teaching Temari, the Japanese art of embroidering a covered ball and was wondering what I could do next.
+At the time I had just finished teaching Temari, the Japanese art of embroidering a covered ball, and was wondering what to do next.

-Okay, so gift them.
-Back home in England, 'pretty' is good and 'pretty' sells, maybe because the weather can be so depressing at times!
+Back home in England, 'pretty' is good and 'pretty' sells, maybe because the weather can be so depressing!
 Anyhow, I adore pretty things and will from time to time add some frosting to a few of my soaps.

 If you would like to see and sniff some of my soaps, and if it isn't raining, you will find me at the Riccarton Market on a Sunday between 9.00am and 2.00pm.